GetStream/stream-video-swift/docusaurus/docs/iOS/client/call-state.md

 The `CallingState` enumeration has the following possible values:
 - `idle` - There's no active call at the moment.
 In this case, your hosting view should be displayed.
+- `waitingRoom(WaitingRoomInfo)` - The user is in a waiting room before joining the call.
 - `incoming(IncomingCall)` - There's an incoming call, therefore an incoming call screen needs to be displayed.
 - `outgoing` - The user rings someone, therefore an outgoing call needs to be displayed.
 - `inCall` - The user is in a call.
-- `reconnecting` - The user dropped the connection and now it's trying to reconnect.
+- `reconnecting` - The user dropped the connection and now they are trying to reconnect.

 ### Example handling